Jim Walden (lawyer): Representation of Brittany Kaiser

 Walden represents Brittany Kaiser, the former director of business development for SCL Group, the parent company of Cambridge Analytica.
-Kaiser acted as a whistleblower about her knowledge of the Facebook-Cambridge Analytica data scandal which exposed more than 87 million Facebook accounts to abuse and may have impacted the outcome of the 2016 US presidential campaign.
-She is alleged to have discussed the 2016 US Presidential Election with Julian Assange of Wikileaks in 2017, which Walden denies.
+Kaiser acted as a whistleblower about her knowledge of the Facebook–Cambridge Analytica data scandal which exposed more than 87 million Facebook accounts to abuse and may have impacted the outcome of the 2016 US presidential campaign.
+She is alleged to have discussed the 2016 US Presidential Election with Julian Assange of WikiLeaks in 2017, which Walden denies.

-Representation of Dr. Grigory Rodchenkov
+Representation of Grigory Rodchenkov

 Walden was the attorney for Grigory Rodchenkov, the former director of Russia's national anti-doping laboratory.
-Rodchenkov's role as a whistle-blower helped expose Russia's state-sponsored doping system.
+Rodchenkov's role as a whistle-blower helped expose Russia's state-sponsored doping program.
 Crucially, Rodchenkov kept a contemporaneous diary that included entries related to the doping system he oversaw.
 The diaries detailed specific discussions about cheating that Rodchenkov conducted with prominent Russian officials.
-On December 5, 2017, the International Olympic Committee announced its decision to ban Russia from the 2018 Winter Olympics.
-Rodchenkov's work is detailed in the Netflix documentary Icarus which includes a brief appearance by Walden discussing how Rodchenkov's life is in danger following his revelations about Russian doping.
-At the 90th Academy Awards, given out in March 2018, the film won the Academy Award for Best Documentary Feature.
+The International Olympic Committee banned Russia from the 2018 Winter Olympics The Netflix documentary Icarus included a brief appearance by Walden discussing how Rodchenkov's life is in danger following his revelations about Russian doping.

-Despite overwhelming evidence of doping, in February 2018 the Court of Arbitration for Sport (CAS) issued a ruling to reinstate 28 Russian athletes who had appealed their lifetime bans on competition.
-Walden called the decision a "mockery":

-Forty-three individual Russian athletes were banned by a disciplinary commission in December 2017.
-But when the athletes appealed, the IOC capitulated to a process that was harried and disorganized, leaving key evidence out of the record.
-The result was a disaster.
-The CAS has now disregarded the evidence and reversed bans for 28 of the doped athletes.
-The millions of dollars spent by the WADA and the IOC to gather and assemble proof of the Russian doping system appear to have been for nothing: The CAS panel brushed it all aside with the stroke of a pen.
+In 2018, Walden criticized the Court of Arbitration for Sport for reinstating 28 Russian athletes who had appealed their lifetime bans on competition.
+Walden called the decision a "mockery" that disregarded key evidence, writing: "The millions of dollars spent by the WADA and the IOC to gather and assemble proof of the Russian doping system appear to have been for nothing: The CAS panel brushed it all aside with the stroke of a pen."
+Walden also criticized IOC president Thomas Bach's subsequent decision to reinstate the Russian Olympic Committee, calling the move "cowardice and appeasement."

 In February 2018, Walden testified before the U.S. Helsinki Commission to discuss global corruption in international sport and, specifically, the efforts by Russia to circumvent doping testing.
 Walden said that the World Anti-Doping Agency and the International Olympic Committee need to step up their efforts to enforce doping regulations and restore integrity to the international athletic community.
 Walden underscored the importance of protecting whistleblowers to encourage future transparency in global competition.
+In July 2018, Walden again testified before the Helsinki Commission, saying that Putin had created a "gangster state" in Russia.